AndreRH/hangover/README.md

 ### 5) Packages
 Debian 11 and Debian 12 (also usable for Raspbian, Armbian, Ubuntu, ...) can now be built with Github Actions and Gitlab CI.
-Due to testing, my Github usage limit was reached for this month, so I can't build packages now.
-But you could fork this repository and use your free CI minutes/storage to build your own.

 ### 6) How to build
 For build instructions see [here](docs/COMPILE.md).